Describe something you own that you want to replace

 Is the younger generation more likely to replace things regularly?
 Why is that?

+I think that’s probably true.
+Especially when it comes to technology, which gets updated so regularly.
 In the past things didn’t change so much, or so quickly, but nowadays, every couple of months there’s something new, and each year there are newer and better versions of all your gadgets available.

 It’s only natural that young people always want the latest things and so are willing to replace them frequently.
 Younger people tend to see the advantages of newer versions of products more than older people.